twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt09-21-wrong-view-on-kamma%zh.rst

 ==========================================

 :date: 2019-04-28
-:modified: 2021-03-15
+:modified: 2021-03-26
 :tags: Wrong View, Kamma, Dhamma Talks by Mogok Sayadaw, Ven.
 Mogok Sayadaw, Ven.
 Uttamo, Dhamma Talks
 :category: path of nirvana
 :summary: Wrong View on Kamma (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned.)

-revised on 2021-03-15
+revised on 2021-03-26

 ------

 Dhamma Talks by Mogok Sayadaw; 21st and 22nd September 1961

 If you can contemplate the five khandhas as these are not me, not I am and not mine, craving, conceit and wrong views will fall away.
-And if you discern impermanence, there is not “me”, not “I am”, and not “mine” exist.
+And if you discern impermanence, there is no "I", "I am" or "mine" to be found.
 The Buddha in the Dhammapada and other suttas taught us as kamma actions ‐ were following like a shadow (wholesome actions as a shadow, and unwholesome actions as a cart following the ox).

 Therefore, we had to rely on kammas like father and mother.
 So most Buddhists are thinking that kamma not perish.
 Influence by craving for becoming bhāva — taṇhā, when someone hears the five khandhas are not-self and rely on kamma as stable (In the Puṇṇama sutta, a monk was listening to the Buddha’s teaching on anatta and thought like this).